 This year really needs to see the SEO and UX/Conversion teams merging in many marketing departments.
 Technical SEO will probably always be hugely important, but whether the user is satisfied when they reach your page from search engines cannot be ignored any longer.

-We hope you enjoyed these technical SEO tips for 2017, compliments of Inflow Marketing.
+We hope you enjoyed these technical SEO tips for 2017.
 Did we miss any?
 Leave a comment below.